The OCD office is located in the Clinical Research Center, Room 6-5340

 Clinical Operations Manager

-Ms. Osei is the Clinical Operations Manager for the OCD.
+Ms. Edwards is the Clinical Operations Manager for the OCD.
 Her responsibilities include personnel, travel, procurement, budget, and other administrative functions.